About this Session

 Brenton Edgecombe has been a professional entertainer since 1997, working in theatres, clubs, function venues and onboard cruise ships as one half of a unique music and comedy double-act called String Fever.
 String Fever is the winner of five Australian entertainment industry MO Awards, including Variety Entertainers of the Year.

-Brenton also pretends to be Elton John in a tribute show called Crocodile Rocket and records string lines for various projects in his home studio.
+Brenton also pretends to be Elton John in a tribute show called Elton by Brenton and records string lines for various projects in his home studio.
 Before embarking on the path of entertainment Brenton played violin with the Adelaide Symphony Orchestra and many other groups in Adelaide and Sydney.

 Career highlights include performing onboard the historic QEII, shaking hands with Ita Buttrose and appearing as an earnest coffee drinker on Neighbours.
-Brenton is currently in rehearsal for his Adelaide Fringe Festival 2020 comedy-cabaret show DON'T SHOOT!
-I'm a vegan.
+Brenton also wrote and appeared in the original comedy-cabaret DON'T SHOOT!
+I'm a Vegan (Adelaide Fringe Festival 2020) which was four-star rated by the Advertiser and five-star rated by several lesser known (but more discerning) publications.

 Buddy is a high school drama teacher who loves to perform.
 He has worked with a number of amateur theatre companies in Adelaide and has played many over-the-top characters (whilst breaking many bones in the process).